Gimli Glider

-The incident was caused by a series of issues starting with a failed fuel-quantity indicator sensor (FQIS).
+The accident was caused by a series of issues, starting with a failed fuel-quantity indicator sensor (FQIS).
 These had high failure rates in the 767, and the only available replacement was also nonfunctional.
-The problem was logged, but later maintenance crew misunderstood the problem and turned off the backup FQIS, as well.
-This required the fuel to be manually measured using a dripstick.
-The navigational computer required the fuel to be entered in kilograms, but an incorrect conversion from volume to mass was applied, which led the pilots and ground crew to agree that it was carrying enough fuel for the remaining trip.
-In fact, the aircraft was carrying only 45% of its required fuel load.
+The problem was logged, but later, the maintenance crew misunderstood the problem and turned off the backup FQIS.
+This required the volume of fuel to be manually measured using a dripstick.
+The navigational computer required the fuel to be entered in kilograms; however, an incorrect conversion from volume to mass was applied, which led the pilots and ground crew to agree that it was carrying enough fuel for the remaining trip.
+The aircraft was actually carrying only 45% of its required fuel load.
 The aircraft ran out of fuel halfway to Edmonton, where maintenance staff were waiting to install a working FQIS that they had borrowed from another airline.

 The Board of Inquiry found fault with Air Canada procedures, training, and manuals.
-It recommended the adoption of fueling procedures and other safety measures that were already being used by US and European airlines.
-The board also recommended the immediate conversion of all Air Canada aircraft from Imperial units to metric units, since a mixed fleet was more dangerous than an all-Imperial or an all-metric fleet.
+It recommended the adoption of fuelling procedures and other safety measures that U.S. and European airlines were already using.
+The board also recommended the immediate conversion of all Air Canada aircraft from imperial units to SI units, since a mixed fleet was more dangerous than an all-imperial or an all-metric fleet.

-Today, Air Canada still uses flight number 143, currently for a service to Calgary from its primary hub at Toronto Pearson.
+Aircraft

-History
+The aircraft involved, manufactured in 1983, was a Boeing 767-233 registered as C-GAUN with serial number 22520.
+It was powered by two Pratt & Whitney JT9D-7R4D engines.